pyriemann.classification.class_distinctiveness

 • exponent = 2 gives the Fisher criterion generalized on the manifold, ie the ratio of the variance between the classes to the variance within the classes.

-The type of metric used for centroid and distance estimation.
-See mean_covariance for the list of supported metric.
-The metric could be a dict with two keys, mean and distance in order to pass different metrics for the centroid estimation and the distance estimation.
-The original equation of class distinctiveness in [1] uses ‘riemann’ for both the centroid estimation and the distance estimation but you can customize other metrics with your interests.
+Metric used for mean estimation (for the list of supported metrics, see pyriemann.utils.mean.mean_covariance()) and for distance estimation (see pyriemann.utils.distance.distance()).
+The metric can be a dict with two keys, “mean” and “distance” in order to pass different metrics.
+The original equation of class distinctiveness in [1] uses “riemann” for both the centroid estimation and the distance estimation but you can provide other metrics depending on your interests.

 return_num_denombool, default=False